ModeEffect/simple-full-screen-background-image/readme.txt

 == Upgrade Notice ==

-= 1.2.4 =
+= 1.2.5 =

-* Added automatic deactivation when the pro version of this plugin is installed as the two plugins should not be used together.
-* Automatic deactivation migrates Simple Full Screen Background Image to Pro's settings so the site's layout won't be changed by deactivating the Simple Full Screen Background Image plugin.
-* Added uninstall.php to clean up when the plugin is deleted.
+* Detection of the pro version of the plugin did not fully remove this version's admin menu, which caused paying users to have a confusing experience when clicking on the wrong menu.